-The school has taken into account the following statements and definitions:
+In agreeing our staged arrangements, the school has taken into account the following statements and definitions:

 "Defining achievement in terms of the number of targets on an individual education plan achieved across a given time rarely ensured rigorous evaluation of provision or pupils' progress.
 What made the difference to higher outcomes was effective targetsetting within the curriculum or personalised programme as part of a whole-school policy on assessment."